hjjunl/Android/mini photoshop/README.md

 # Mini Photoshop
-- mini photoshop that you can edit the pic you want
+- mini photoshop that you can edit the img you want